IAMGOLD Corporation (IAG) Shares Up Despite Recent Market Volatility

-The stock price of IAMGOLD Corporation (NYSE: IAG) has surged by 4.39 when compared to previous closing price of 2.85, but the company has seen a 4.02% gain in its stock price over the last five trading sessions.
+The stock of IAMGOLD Corporation (NYSE: IAG) has increased by 0.98 when compared to last closing price of 3.06.
+Despite this, the company has experienced a 7.67% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in IAMGOLD Corporation (NYSE: IAG) Right Now?